N-amer/Youtube-Remake/README.md

 # Youtube-Remake
 Youtube Project.

-In this project i remade Youtube website.
+In this project i remade Youtube website with pure HTML&CSS.

 Have fun looking!